 A penile fracture usually occurs during sex, when the penis unexpectedly bends forcefully.
 Although the penis does not technically contain a bone structure, it is commonly referred to as a fracture due to a tear in the membrane that lines the corpus cavernosum.
 A fracture of the penis can cause pain. immediate loss of erection, bruising, bleeding and swelling.

-What to do: If you think your penis may be fractured, you should see a doctor urgently to assess your symptoms.
+How to treat: If you think your penis may be fractured, you should see a doctor urgently to assess your symptoms.
 The doctor may assess the need for surgical repair, although conservative treatment with medication may be advised for small fractures.
 It is important to place ice on the area and avoid se for 6 weeks.
 Medications to suppress nocturnal erections may also be prescribed.

 2. Balanitis